NecipAkgz/fhevm-example-factory/docs/basic/fhe-operations/fhe-arithmetic.md

-Comprehensive example demonstrating all FHE arithmetic operations: add, sub, mul, div, rem, min, max.
+Demonstrates all FHE arithmetic operations on encrypted integers

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: